In and Around Antwerp

 Show trip route

-Antwerp population is just over half a million and appears to be reasonably affluent [maybe able to be so because lots are not having to maintain a car].
-There also appears to be a growing Muslim population [like the Netherlands next door].
+Antwerp's population is just over half a million and appears to be reasonably affluent [maybe able to be so because lots are not having to maintain a car]

 While our main reason for coming to Antwerp was to watch Kieren compete in the dance competition, we did get to see some of the sights:

 - MAS.
-The MAS is square shaped building about 10 stories high.
-The fašade is made of Indian red sandstone and curved glass panel construction.
-The latter gives the impression of sections of the building floating in the air and rippled glass lends interest the design.
-The MAS supposedly houses almost half a million artefacts tracing the history of Antwerp.
-We took their word for thatpart because for us the main attraction of the MAS was the free access to its roof for a panorama view of the city and the port.
+The MAS is a square shaped building about 10 storeys high.
+The fašade is made of Indian red sandstone with curved glass panel inserts.
+The latter gives the impression of the red stone sections floating in the air, while the rippled glass lends interest to the design.
+The MAS reportedly houses almost half a million artefacts tracing the history of Antwerp.
+We took their word for that part because for us, the main attraction of the MAS was the building itself and the free access it offered to its roof for a panorama view of the city and the port.

 - Mode Museum.
 The Mode Museum is a textile museum.
-Antwerp had a flourishing silk textile trade and produced material for many of the great designers – Balenciaga, Givenchy, Yves St Laurent, Dior.
-The museum had a display of some the materials and finished designs and even the old soldier in me was impressed. -the abraham archive Couture in colour1878 until i think 2003.
+Over the centuries, Antwerp had a flourishing silk textile trade and produced material for many of the great fashion designers – Balenciaga, Givenchy, Yves St Laurent, Dior.
+The museum had a display of some the materials and finished designs and even the old soldier in Stu was impressed

 - Rubenshuis.
 One cannot come to Antwerp without paying homage to the grand master, Peter Paul Rubens.
 This guy could really paint.
-He spent eight years in Italy honing up his skills and on his return to Antwerp in 1608, he bought a prime piece of real estate then knocked down the house next door and put on an extension.
-Bloody impressive extension, it is.
-While the old house is in the local style, the extension is in the then Italian style - rounded arches, major sculptures, etc. He ran his artist’s school from the extension and in the style of the day, many works which have his name on them were actually collaborations with a number of junior [albeit very talented] artists
+He spent eight years in Italy honing up his skills and on his return to Antwerp in 1608, bought a prime piece of real estate then knocked down the house next door and put on an extension.
+And a bloody impressive extension, it is.
+While the old house is in the local style, the extension is in the then Italian style - rounded arches, major sculptures, etc. He ran his artist’s school from the extension and in the style of the day, many works which have his name on them were actually collaborations with a number of his junior [albeit very talented] artists.
+[Sir} Anthony Van Dyk, the renowned portrait painter was Rubens' chief assistant in the early 1600s.

 - Belgian Chocolates.
 Antwerp was reminiscent of Bariloche in Argentina - chocolate shops everywhere.
-Another must try but in moderation - our bags are already near maximum for the flight to Milan.
+Another "must try" but in moderation - our bags are already near maximum for the flight to Milan [and our waistlines didn't need tempting at this stage of the journey.]

-We found the Antwerp people generally very proud of their city, extremely friendly and keen to see that visitors have an enjoyable visit
+We found the Antwerp people generally very proud of their city, extremely friendly and keen to see that visitors had an enjoyable visit.
+Not having any Dutch or French language skills is no barrier as most people speak English, their 3rd language

 The prime reason we came to Antwerp was the dance competition.
 Kieren and Emily danced on the last day of the event.
-It was a very full on day, starting at 9.00am and finishing almost 12 hours later.
+It was a very full on day, starting at 9.00 am and finishing almost 12 hours later.
 They got through the grading session in good shape and got themselves into the A Grade section.
 They danced extremely well but with the standard being very much higher than in Budapest last year, they knew that it was going to be no easy task.
-Regrettably, they were unable to make it to the final six and were knocked out in the semi-final.
-[Mum and Dad felt they were robbed, but then that’s w but hat Mums and Dads do.]
-The finals of the Women’s Standard and the Men’s Latin were absolutely amazing.
+Regrettably, they were unable to make it to the final six, being knocked out in the semi-final.
+[Mum and Dad felt they were robbed, but then I guess that’s what Mums and Dads do.]
+In truth though, the finals of the Women’s Standard and the Men’s Latin were absolutely amazing.

 Antwerp has been a very pleasant surprise and definitely one to include on your list if you are